SNJV229/SNJV229/README.md

-### Hi there, I am Sanjeev Kumar , Persuing BE-CSE from MVJ COLLEGE OF ENGINEERING 👋
+### Hi there, I am Sanjeev Kumar , Completed BE-CSE from MVJ COLLEGE OF ENGINEERING 👋

 Here are some ideas to get you started: